Brookline Council on Aging – Brookline, MA

-NCMM contracted with the University of Minnesota to investigate the hypothesis that a lack of transportation can be shown to be associated with incidences of social isolation among older adults; specifically, that a lack of mobility directly affects patterns of social engagement by dictating people’s access to resources, amenities, and socializing opportunities.
+NCMM investigated the hypothesis that a lack of transportation can be shown to be associated with incidences of social isolation among older adults; specifically, that a lack of mobility directly affects patterns of social engagement by dictating people’s access to resources, amenities, and socializing opportunities.
 A second part of that premise is that an improvement in older adults’ access to transportation services that fit their needs—with regard to affordability, convenience, and safety—will meaningfully increase their access to life-sustaining activities.
-The University’s research focused on this research question: How can public transportation be used as a preventive intervention tool to address the potentially harmful effects of social isolation?
+The research focused on this question: How can public transportation be used as a preventive intervention tool to address the potentially harmful effects of social isolation among older adults?

 Background and Approach

 Social isolation and loneliness are associated with poorer health and increased risk of mortality for older adults.
 Related to this, older adults who do access life-sustaining activities are likely to experience an improvement in their community connectedness as well as their overall health and well-being.

 As the proportion of older adults in American society increases, it is imperative that we design solutions to increase the continued integration of older adults into their community.
 Public transportation is one critical component of those solutions, especially for older adults who do not have access to private transportation or who are unable to drive.

 Recognizing the importance of this topic and the need to raise awareness on key related issues, the National Center for Mobility Management contracted with the University of Minnesota to prepare a research paper to inform future stakeholder engagement, programs, and policy.
 The University of Minnesota team used two data collection approaches: a literature review and key informant interviews.
 Based on these, we summarize key findings, showcase program examples, and offer recommendations for programmatic, policy, and research interventions to use public transportation to prevent and reduce social isolation and loneliness among older adults.

 - Public transportation has a role in addressing social isolation and loneliness